arnab7070/OOPS-LAB/README.md

 - Understand the wrapper class, vectors, arrays in JAVA.
 - Develop interfaces - multiple inheritance, extending interfaces.

+## Important Commands:

+- To compile a java file: `javac filename.java`
+- To compile a java package file: `javac -d . filename.java`
+- To run a java file: `java filename`

 Feel free to explore the assignments at your own pace.
 If you have any questions or suggestions, don't hesitate to [open an issue](https://github.com/arnab7070/OOPS-LAB/issues).

 ## Contributing